 By Michelle Duclos, MA, ATC, LAT, CES

-- Grade I strain- the mildest strain.
+- the mildest strain.
 Only a few muscle fibers are stretched or torn.
 Although the injured muscle is tender and painful, it has normal strength.

-- Grade II strain- moderate strain.
+- – moderate strain.
 More injured fibers, with some tearing possible and more severe muscle pain and tenderness.
-There is also mild swelling, noticeable loss of strength and sometimes a bruise.
+There is also mild swelling, noticeable loss of strength, and sometimes a bruise.

-- Grade III strain- severe strain.
+- severe strain.
 The muscle fiber is torn all the way through with this injury.

-Risk of pulling a muscle is typically higher during high intensity activity, such as athletics or gym workouts, with contact activities having the highest risk.
+The risk of pulling a muscle is typically higher during high-intensity activity, such as athletics or gym workouts.
+Contact sports also have an increased risk of muscle strains.
 However, muscle strains can occur during any form of activity, including things as simple as walking down the stairs.
+Often, doing yardwork on the weekends is a common cause of muscles strains.

 - Poor, or complete lack of warm-up before activity